Hall of Fame: 23 of the best place marketing and place branding campaigns

 The GREAT Britain campaign is a stunning example of collaborative partnerships at their very best.
 Leveraging Britain's soft power assets, the GREAT Britain campaign capitalised on national anniversaries (such as the 400th anniversary of Shakespeare's death) to bastions of both Britain's private and cultural sectors.
 The lesson?
 Reach deep into your culture and share it with the world - some times the very things you need are right at your fingertips.

-BEST USE OF DATA
+BEST USE OF DATA FROM AROUND THE WORLD

-The strategy for presenting Lithuania Abroad – Office of the Government of Lithuania, 2020
+The strategy for presenting Lithuania abroad – Office of the Government of Lithuania, 2020

 Since 1996, Lithuania has made several unsuccessful attempts to build a nation brand.
 Building on the lessons from these past attempts, the Brand Lithuania Group opted for a data-driven strategy to uncover what Lithuania’s existing reputation was internationally at home.
 The detailed strategy has led to several successful campaigns and aligned the key stakeholders behind a single brand platform.